FFFSTANZA/FoloCharge/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The FoloCharge Fault Diagnoser is fully implemented and ready for use.
+The Folonite DMS Fault Diagnoser is fully implemented and ready for use.
 All core requirements have been met, and the new sample data feature provides an excellent way for users to explore the application's capabilities with realistic Indian EV charging station scenarios.

 **Status**: ✅ PRODUCTION READY
 **Last Updated**: December 9, 2025